 \section{Abstract}

-We revisit the problem of integer factorization with number-theoretic oracles, including a well-known problem: can we factor an integer \(N\) unconditionally, in deterministic polynomial time, given the value of the Euler totient \(\varphi(N)\)?
-We show that this can be done, under certain size conditions on the prime factors of \(N\).
+Can we factor an integer \(N\) unconditionally, in deterministic polynomial time, given the value of its Euler totient \(\varphi(N)\)?
+We show that this can be done under certain size conditions on the prime factors of \(N\).
 The key technique is lattice basis reduction using the LLL algorithm.
-Among our results, we show for example that if \(N\) is a squarefree integer with a prime factor \(p > \sqrt{N}\), then we can recover \(p\) in deterministic polynomial time given \(\varphi(N)\).
-We also shed some light on the analogous problems for Carmichael's function, and the order oracle that is used in Shor's quantum factoring algorithm.
+Among our results, we show that if \(N\) has a prime factor \(p > \sqrt{N}\), then we can recover \(p\) in deterministic polynomial time given \(\varphi(N)\).
+We also shed some light on the analogous factorization problems given oracles for the sum-of-divisors function, Carmichael's function, and the order oracle that is used in Shor's quantum factoring algorithm.